Rangi42/polishedcrystal/README.md

 * Add: X Accuracy boosts accuracy, it does not ignore accuracy checks entirely
 * Add: Struggle does 25% of max HP recoil damage
 * Add: Double-Edge and Flare Blitz do 33% recoil damage
+* Add: Twineedle checks for poison after each hit
+* Add: Substitute does not block draining moves
+* Add: Protect works from behind a Substitute
 * Fix: Some sprites glitch when walking
 * Fix: Firebreather Bill was using Kimono Girl Sayo's name and Pokémon
 * Fix: Evolution by held item no longer happens without the right item